NaturalCycles/db-lib/readme.md

 # Concept

 CommonDB is a low-level API (no high-level sugar-syntax).
 CommonDao is the opposite - a high-level API (with convenience methods), built on top of CommonDB.

 Concerns of CommonDB:

 - Access to DB (all tables): CRUD (create, read, update, delete)
 - Batch methods (cause they can be more optimal if implemented "natively")
 - Querying
 - Streaming

 Concerns of CommonDao:

 - Access to one DB Table ("kind")
 - Transformation between DBM and BM, validation/conversion
 - Auto-generating `id`, `created`, `updated` fields

+# DEBUG namespaces

+- `db-lib:commondao`
+- `db-lib:inmemorydb`

 # Packaging